Reading – 2005

 Robert Littell, The Debriefing

-Littell gets compared to John le Carré, but Littell's story's don't grip me the way le Carreé's do.
+Littell gets compared to John le Carré, but Littell's stories don't grip me the way le Carreé's do.
 While both seem to see the world of espionage as a tragicomic folly, but Littell's attitude toward his subject comes off as a bit flippant while le Carré's stories leave me feeling the deep anguish of the situation.

 "You've had bad luck in your time, but good luck comes to you as a matter of course.
 You've had so much, you think it's your due."